ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 * Updates for the project

-* Comments on on each update.
+* Comments on on each update

 * For each comment, there’s also some user information required (their name, avatar, and username)

 * Project updates should be ordered by the date they were created so that the most recent updates appear at the top of the page

-* If I user has more than one project, I only want their most recent project.
-(You can only have 1 project per cohort)
+* If a user has more than one project, I only want their most recent project.
+(You can only have 1 project per cohort.)

-I was so impressed by Supabase’s API and that it was able to handle everything I needed within a single call.
+I was so impressed by Supabase’s API and that it was able to handle everything I needed within a single call!

 ```jsx
   const username = params.profile as string;